 Does the length of marriage affect the divorce settlement?

-There are various different factors which can affect financial order decisions used to set out the financial arrangements between the two divorcing parties (known as the divorce settlement).
+There are various different factors that can affect financial order decisions used to set out the financial arrangements between the two divorcing parties (known as the divorce settlement).

 The length of the marriage can have a significant impact on the determination of a divorce settlement.